Have you ever been injured at work and wondered how to navigate the complicated maze that is the workers’ compensation system? You’re not alone.

 Types of Injuries Covered

-WorkCover covers a wide range of physical and psychological injury or illness caused by work-related accidents or events.
+WorkCover covers a wide range of physical and psychological injury or illness caused by workplace accidents or events.
 This includes injuries like cuts and lacerations, burns, fractures, and psychological conditions like depression, anxiety, adjustment disorder, and post-traumatic stress disorder.

 While WorkCover’s coverage is wide-ranging, it’s important to note that not all injuries are covered.
 For instance, injuries that are not directly related to your employment or that occur outside of work may not be covered.
 It’s always advisable to check with WorkCover Queensland or a legal professional if you’re unsure whether your injury is covered.